pullashradha/CalendarMapping/src/CalendarMapping/README.md

 ## Known Bugs

 * Have to refresh the page after editting an event for the changes to display
+* Need to fill in all information in edit event form otherwise will be null
 * Edit forms occasionally don't show the complete placeholder value

 ## Specifications